How To Stay Fit While Traveling

 If you tend to eat more at night, then keep your breakfast and lunch on the lighter side.
 If you know you are going to have a few cocktails for happy hour then moderate your intake during the day.
 It is all about balance.

-If there is no gym and you want to workout, pack resistance bands.
-They are super light and there are so many exercises that you can do with them (see my video on how to here).
-You could also incorporate some body weight exercises or plyometrics in your hotel room (see hotel room workout video here).
+If there is no gym and you want to work out, pack resistance bands.
+They are super light and there are so many exercises that you can do with them.
+You could also incorporate some bodyweight exercises or plyometrics in your hotel room.
 Just 20 minutes a day will make you feel a whole lot better and most likely help you make better decisions throughout the day.

 You are stronger than you think.
 Choose your battles while you are away.
 Don’t cave into defeat.
 You can do it!
 Vacation is so much more than eating everything in sight.
 Take the time to enjoy those you spend it with, the scenery, and the culture it has to offer.
 The food is just a bonus, not the entire package.